rideconnection/clearinghouse/README.md

 Development Environment
 -----------------------

-The Gemfile is currently setup with the assumption that you will use SQLite in your development environment and PostgreSQL on the deployed server.
-This application uses geospatial database extensions that are available for each of these databases (SpatiaLite and PostGIS respectively) in combination with the RGeo Ruby gem.

-(The use of SQLite may change in the future if it is unable to support all the features of this application.)
+This application depends on PostgreSQL for its useful extensions: fuzzy string match, spatial types and operations, and hstore (key/value store).
+It uses the RGeo gem in combination with the PostGIS extensions for spatial support.

+SQLite has a geospatial extension called SpatiaLite, but it does not have the fuzzy match or key/value storage extensions, so we don't use it in development.

 Setting up the development environment:

-0. Install RVM if you do not already have it.
+0. Prerequsites:
+   - RVM
+   - PostgreSQL, e.g.:
+         apt-get install postgresql postgresql-contrib-9.1 \
+                         postgresql-9.1-postgis postgresql-server-dev-9.1

 1. Install your Ruby environment:
    - Install a JavaScript runtime, for example: apt-get install nodejs
-   - Install SQLite and SpatiaLite, for example: apt-get install sqlite3 libsqlite3-dev libspatialite-dev
    - Trust the local .rvmrc file when you enter this repository directory.
    - rvm install ruby-1.9.3-p286
    - gem install bundler
    - bundle install

+2. Create the clearinghouse user and database template:

+    $ sudo -u postgres -i
+    $ psql

+And run the following commands:

+    CREATE ROLE clearinghouse WITH CREATEDB LOGIN PASSWORD 'clearinghouse';

+    CREATE DATABASE template_clearinghouse;
+    UPDATE pg_database SET datistemplate = TRUE WHERE datname =
+        'template_clearinghouse';

+    \c template_postgis

+    -- May produce: ERROR:  language "plpgsql" already exists -- This is ok.
+    CREATE LANGUAGE plpgsql;

+    -- Install PostGIS (your file paths may vary)
+    \i /usr/share/postgresql/9.1/contrib/postgis-1.5/postgis.sql
+    \i /usr/share/postgresql/9.1/contrib/postgis-1.5/spatial_ref_sys.sql
+    GRANT ALL ON geometry_columns TO PUBLIC;
+    GRANT ALL ON geography_columns TO PUBLIC;
+    GRANT ALL ON spatial_ref_sys TO PUBLIC;

+    CREATE EXTENSION fuzzystrmatch;
+    CREATE EXTENSION hstore;

+    -- Freeze rows in the database to avoid transaction ID wraparound issues VACUUM FREEZE;

+We now have a database template called `template_clearinghouse` that can be used to create new databases with these extensions already installed.

-2. Create your config/database.yml with a development and test database:
+3. Create your config/database.yml with a development and test database:

-    development:
+    common: &common
-      adapter: spatialite
+      adapter: postgis
-      database: db/development.sqlite3
+      host: localhost
+      username: clearinghouse
+      password: clearinghouse
+      template: template_clearinghouse
+      min_messages: warning
       pool: 5
       timeout: 5000

+    development:
+      <<: *common
+      database: clearinghouse_dev

     test:
-      adapter: spatialite
+      <<: *common
-      database: db/test.sqlite3
+      database: clearinghouse_test
-      pool: 5
-      timeout: 5000

-3. Create your development database: rake db:setup
+4. Create your development and test databases: rake db:setup

-4. Ensure the test suite passes: rake spec
+5. Ensure the test suite passes: rake spec

 Generating ER diagram
 ---------------------